Felix-Paetsch/stoff/Short List of Todos.md

     - or at a point in general
 - call methods on points directly to get bool
 - intersect lines with rays/geometry.lines

-[bigger_projects]
+[debug]
+- allow for videos and hot at url and so on multiple instances (via timestamp instead of live) [bigger_projects]
 - ID / reference system (see proposal)
 - Which methods should be recorded and which not? (& how to set that)